 The following attributes are consumed by federations with other Cloud customers.

 userprincipalname is a mandatory attribute that needs to be configured in the IdP SAML configuration.

 Additional attributes are supported and can be configured with the partner IdP SAML configuration.
 These can also be configured on the Service Provider side with the B2B application template.

 Click Add associated with the Domain Name field to enter a unique domain name.

 This domain name will be used as the login suffix for all partner users.
 It allows Centrify to recognize users as coming from a specific IDP and redirects them accordingly.
 For example, you may want to use the business partner company name (for example companyABC.com) as the domain name.

 - Click Add to add the domain name to the table.

 - Click Group Mappings > Add to create a mapping of the group attribute values to your groups.

 For example, a group mapping for partner roles for other Centrify tenants, or federated groups.

-This maps the federated groups (information you should have received from your partner) to your groups.
-Each group needs to be a member of at least one role in your tenant.
+This step maps the federated groups (information you should have received from your partner) to your groups.
 See Assigning host groups to roles.